CLICK HERE for links referred to in recent issues of Studies in Illustration

 The Private Libraries Association is an international society of book collectors – collectors of rare books, fine books, single authors, special subjects and collectors of books for the simple pleasures of reading and ownership.

-The London-based museum of illustration in all its forms.
+Formerly the House of Illustation, this London-based museum explores illustration in all its forms.

 Websites for Specific Artists or Genres